Condition expressions¶

-Policy conditions are written in CEL.
+Policy conditions use CEL.
 This page describes the inputs, custom functions, and example expressions available to policy conditions.

 Evaluation contexts¶